aphearin/galsampler_trial_problems/README.md

-# galsampler_trial_problems
+# Trial problems for galsampler

-Trial problems for development of galsampler package
+Trial problems for development of statistical rescaling methods for the galsampler package